mitranim/atril/notes.md

 # Possible performance optimisations

-Tried using a synthetic virtual DOM (have a working implementation), but this caused too many edge case problems without (seemingly) a substantial performance increase, in comparison to other optimisations.
-Sticking with the "native" virtual DOM for now.

 Expressions are currently re-evaluated on each call.
 This is done in order to support locals without inheriting a masking object from the scope (which works fine for reads but breaks writes), or mutating the scope by assigning the locals